ikemtz/pubeler/README.md

 If this doesn't provide what you need, feel free to submit a new issue ticket [here](https://github.com/ikemtz/pubeler/issues/new).

+## enabling OAuth debugging (--oauthDebug)

+`pubeler --configFile <config-file --required> --dataFile <data-file --required> --oauthDebug`

+This will write out the aquired jwt from the oauth provider to the console.

 ## config file

 This is a JSON file that will inform Pubeler on how to authenticate with your identity provider and communicate with your APIs.